augustob/DiffIdeas/README.md

 To consider the data chunks equal the entire array is tested.
 The cost of time and processing is directly related with the data size.

+The solution performs this test and presents the measures of loop interactions and time cost for the operation.